 The Albuquerque Metropolitan Statistical Area (MSA) includes Bernalillo, Sandoval, Torrance and Valencia Counties.
-The MSA has an estimated population of 910,726 residents.
+The MSA has an estimated population of 674,393 residents.
 Historically, the area has grown at a steady pace of 1-2 percent per year.
 Despite the growth of the Albuquerque area, commute times are very reasonable, thus enhancing the work/life balance valued by many.

-Some of top industries in Albuquerque are aerospace and defense, energy technology including solar energy, and semiconductor and computer chip manufacturing.
-Major employers in the Albuquerque area include Kirtland Air Force Base, Sandia National Laboratory, Fidelity Investments, Sennheiser, Raytheon, General Mills, and Intel Corp.
+Some of the top industries in Albuquerque are aerospace and defense, energy technology including solar energy, and semiconductor and computer chip manufacturing.
+Major employers in the Albuquerque area include Kirtland Air Force Base, Sandia National Laboratory, Amazon fulfillment center, Faneuil Inc, Netflix, and Intel Corp.
 The flagship campus of the 25,000-student University of New Mexico is in Albuquerque, as is the UNM Health Sciences Center and Central New Mexico Community College, providing thousands of jobs for local residents.

-As with the rest of the nation, the Water Authority's service area has been severely impacted by the COVID-19 pandemic, with Albuquerque's unemployment at 7.5% as of June 2021.
-That is slightly better than the state's unemployment rate for the third quarter of 8.0%, and the national rate of 9.8%.
-Moving forward in 2021, the total employment in the Albuquerque MSA is forecast to increase by 1.7%, with gains in nearly every sector.
-Losses will be concentrated in the public sector, expected to be down 0.3%.
+As with the rest of the nation, the Water Authority's service area has been severely impacted by the COVID-19 pandemic, with Albuquerque's unemployment at 5.1% as of June 2022.
+That is on par with the state's unemployment rate of 5.2%, and the national rate of 6.9%.
+Moving forward in 2022, the total employment in the Albuquerque MSA is forecast to increase by 3.7%, with gains in nearly every sector, including the public sector which will increase 1.7%.

 Private sector gains will mostly be had in a combination of the sectors employing the largest number of people and those hit hardest during the pandemic.
-Leading the gains will be accommodation and food services with an increase of 4.7%.
+Leading the gains will be accommodation and food services with an increase of 10.9%.

-Professional and technical services will expand in 2021 by 3.4%.
-In 2020, employment in this sector expanded 0.3% and has been one of the most consistent performers over the last several years.
+Professional and technical services will expand in 2022 by 4.3%.
+In 2021, employment in this sector expanded 1.8% and has been one of the most consistent performers over the last several years.